Tensor product method for fast solution of optimal control problems with fractional multidimensional Laplacian in constraints: Low-rank tensor approximation for analytic functions of fractional -dimensional Laplacian

-The numerical results presented in Section \ref{sec:numerics_tensor} clearly illustrate the high accuracy of of the low-rank approximations to the other matrix valued functions of the fractional Laplacian defined in (\ref{eq:2a}) -- (\ref{eq:2d}) and in (\ref{eq:3a}) -- (\ref{eq:3d}).
+The numerical results presented in Section \ref{sec:numerics_tensor} clearly illustrate the high accuracy of the low-rank approximations to various matrix valued functions of the fractional Laplacian defined in (\ref{eq:2a}) -- (\ref{eq:2c}) and in (\ref{eq:3a}) -- (\ref{eq:3c}).
 In our numerical tests the rank decomposition of the 2D and 3D tensors under consideration was performed by the multigrid Tucker-to-canonical scheme as described in Section \ref{sec:low-rank_tensor}.

 \begin{remark} The presented approach is applicable with minor modifications to the case of more general elliptic operators of the form (for $d=3$)